emilyykim5/emilyykim5.github.io/_pages/about.md

 **At Harvard**

 On campus, I serve as a board director on Harvard Computer Society's [Technology and Global Health Initiative (TGHI)](https://techglobalhealth.org/).
 TGHI hosts workshops and hackathons that explore the intersection of technology and healthcare.
 I also serve on the board for [Harvard WECode](https://www.wecodeconference.com/), which hosts the world's largest student-run conference for women in technology.
-In my free time, I enjoy going on walks along the Charles River and going to concerts with friends.
+In my free time, I enjoy going on walks along the Charles River with friends.